 GARDEN TERRACE IN THE SOUTH-WESTERN PART OF THE CASTLE

-he north-western facade of the castle is accentuated by a tall
+orth-western facade of the castle is accentuated by

 gateway leading directly to the courtyard.
-It is a five-storey building, in the lower part erected on a square plan, higher octagonal, topped with a
+It is a five-storey building, in the lower part erected on square plan, higher octagonal, topped with

 gallery and a Renaissance helmet.
-A cartouche with the Praschma's coat of arms was built into the tower's elevation, slightly above the modest portal, and a clock was installed in its highest part (only its relics are left).
-Between them there were two small windows and a
+A cartouche with the Praschma's coat of arms was built into the tower's elevation, slightly above the modest portal, and the clock was installed in its highest part (only its relics are left).
+Between them there were two small windows and

-shooting hole - proof that the Renaissance transformation of the castle was done with view to maintaining its defensive functions.
-A
+the shooting hole - proof that Renaissance transformation of the castle was done with view to maintaining its defensive functions.

 BAROQUE SCULPTURES ON THE CASTLE BRIDGE, ST. ANTONI AND ST. NEPOMUCEN